ZetaVII/Task-Manager-App/Specification.md

 User selects the “CATEGORY” option.

 ### Primary Sequence
-1. System prompts user list of tasks.
-3. The user creates a new task, or selects an existing one.
+1. The user creates a new task, or enters an existing task.
-4. The user clicks on the “CATEGORY” button.
+2. The user clicks on the “CATEGORY” button.
-5. System prompts the user to select a pre-existing category or create a new one.
+3. System prompts the user to enter or create a new category.
-6. The user selects an option.
+4. The user selects an option.

 ### Primary Postconditions
 * The specified task would be shown within the proper category within a list.